fivemoreminix/WPMTK/README.md

-# Windows Process Manipulation Toolkit
+# MIT Windows Process Manipulation Toolkit
 C# game hacking static library for Windows.
 Features powerful address manipulation "WPMTK.dll", custom GDI overlay library "WOTK.dll", and best of all (are you ready for it?); entirely undetectable, extremely easy to use, without any loss in ability.

 ## WPMTK.dll <sup>Windows Process Manipulation Toolkit</sup>